 The Best Overall Heating System Is Here

 The best radiant systems will use a high quality, high efficiency water heater instead of a boiler.
 These systems cost about half as much as one using a typical boiler.
 Yet, they are much more efficient.
-They are a simple, ingenious way to make warm water for radiant space heat, and domestic hot water.
+They are a simple, ingenious way to make warm water for radiant space heat, and domestic hot water, and you actually get a little cooling when you want it.
 If you use a boiler, you will incur extra costs and miss out on some great opportunities.

 Domestic hot water based radiant heating systems are affordable.
 They make the exceptional comfort, high efficiency, and health benefits of a radiant heating system available to everyone.
 Not just the one percent!

 You can use the same water heater for your radiant heating system that you use for domestic hot water!

 There are two systems to choose from that provide domestic hot water and space heating from the same unit.
 One is the indirect system that uses a heat exchanger and the other is the direct system that does not.